sajdakk/WDPAI/README.md

 ![Dashboard](readme-imgs/image.png)

 2. Searching for Books
 Use the search feature to find books that interest you.
-Enter keywords like titles, or authors.
+Enter keywords like titles or authors.
 Here's an example:
 ![Search](readme-imgs/image-1.png)

 3. Viewing Book Details
 Click on a book card to view its details.
-You'll find information such as the title, author, description, and more.
+You'll find information such as the title, authors, description, and more.
 Example:
 ![Details](readme-imgs/image-2.png)

 4. Adding Reviews
 If you're registered and logged in, you can share your opinions by adding reviews.
-Navigate to the book details page and use the "Add Review" button.
+Navigate to the book details page and use the "Sent to review" button.
 Example:
 ![Reviews](readme-imgs/image-4.png)

 5. Adding New Books
 Logged-in users can contribute by adding new books.
-Click on the "Add New Book" button, fill in the details, and submit for review by admins.
+Click on the "Create book" button, fill in the details, and submit for review by admins.
 Example:
 ![New-book](readme-imgs/image-5.png)

 6. Managing Your Profile